Knife sharpening

+The trade or occupation is called knifegrinder or knife sharpener.

 Overview

-The smaller the angle between the blade and stone, the sharper the knife will be, but the less side force is needed to bend the edge over or chip it off.
+The smaller the angle between the blade and the stone, the sharper the knife will be, but the less side force is needed to bend the edge over or chip it off.
 The angle between the blade and the stone is the edge angle – the angle from the vertical to one of the knife edges, and equals the angle at which the blade is held.
 The total angle from one side to the other is called the included angle – on a symmetric double-ground edge (a wedge shape), the angle from one edge to the other is thus twice the edge angle.
 Typical edge angles are about 20° (making the included angle 40° on a double-ground edge).
 The edge angle for very sharp knives can be as little as 10 degrees (for a 20° included angle).
 Knives that require a tough edge (such as those that chop) may sharpen at 25° or more.

 Different knives are sharpened differently according to grind (edge geometry) and application.
 For example, surgical scalpels are extremely sharp but fragile, and are generally disposed of, rather than sharpened, after use.
 Straight razors used for shaving must cut with minimal pressure, and thus must be very sharp with a small angle and often a hollow grind.
 Typically these are stropped daily or more often.
 Kitchen knives are less sharp, and generally cut by slicing rather than just pressing, and are steeled daily.
 At the other extreme, an axe for chopping wood will be less sharp still, and is primarily used to split wood by chopping, not by slicing, and may be reground but will not be sharpened daily.
 In general, but not always, the harder the material to be cut, the higher (duller) the angle of the edge.

 The composition of the stone affects the sharpness of the blade (a finer grain, usually, though not always, produces sharper blades), as does the composition of the blade (some metals take and keep an edge better than others).
 For example, Western kitchen knives are usually made of softer steel and take an edge angle of 20–22°, while East Asian kitchen knives are traditionally of harder steel and take an edge angle of 15–18°.
 The Western-style kitchen knives are generally in the range of 52–58 on the Rockwell scale, which denotes the relative hardness of a material.